MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    If there are multiple presenters, you can choose which shared space to view by selecting the participant's name in the **Participants** pane contact list.

    > [!NOTE]
-   > On the **Participants** pane, the presenter icon in **blue** shows you which participant's space you are currently viewing.
-The presenter icon in **white** shows you which participants who are currently sharing their space.
-You may choose to switch to another participant who is sharing their space.
+   > In the **Participants** pane, the blue presenter icon shows which participant's space you are currently viewing.
+The white presenter icon shows other participants that are sharing their space.
+You can switch to another participant's space.

    ![Screenshot showing add contact.](./media/all-participants-list.png "Add Contact")